geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^37]: White and green were the appropriate colours of the wandering minstrel.

 [^38]: Alluding to Wieland’s Oberon, founded on the old Romance of Huon de Bordeaux, and translated by Mr. Sotheby into English verse.

+[^39]: Rinaldo, Archbishop of Cologne, who played a distinguished part in the contests between Frederic Barbarossa and the Holy See.

+[^40]: Alluding to the speech of <span class="smallcaps">Richard</span>, what he would recover in a day all that John could conquer in a year.

+[^41]: The present House of Brunswick descends from the Emperor Otho, son of Henry the Lion of Saxony and the Princess of England.